Does Debt Consolidation Hurt Your Credit or Actually Improve it?

 - How will debt consolidation improve credit scores?

 Debt consolidation is the act of combining all of your different debts into one monthly loan repayment by taking out a debt consolidation loan and using the new loan to pay off all your different debts.

-It's worth noting that this type of loan can be an unsecured or secured loan.
+A debt consolidation loan can be secured or unsecured.
 With unsecured loans, you don't need any collateral (like your home) to be eligible for the loan, as opposed to a secured loan which would require collateral.

 What Types of Debt Can I Consolidate?

-When you consolidate your debt, you can combine any type of debt into your loan.
-This can include credit card debt and other debts loans.
-You can turn multiple debts into one single debt with one payment needed each month.
+When you consolidate your debt, you can normally combine any type of debt into your loan.
+This can include credit card debt, outstanding medical bills from private healthcare, and other debts.
+You can turn multiple debts into one single debt with one monthly payment.

-With debt consolidation loans, you do not need to pay off all of your debts.
-You can choose exactly which debts to include in the debt consolidation loan, offering you flexibility in managing your repayments.
-When deciding which debts to include in a consolidation loan you should consider the APR (on both the existing loan and the new loan), the term of the loan and the total amount you will need to repay.
+With debt consolidation loans, you do not need to pay off all of your debts (although it's probably a good idea to do so).
+You can choose exactly which debts to include to in the debt consolidation loan, offering you flexibility in managing your repayments.

 How Does Consolidating Your Debt Work?